 A party may request a trial before a Circuit Court Judge by filing a written demand for a trial.
 The written demand must be filed as follows:

-1. Within 10 working days of the Commissioner's oral decision, or
+1. Within 10 calendar days of the Commissioner's oral decision, or

 2. Within 15 days of a written decision, if any.